elm-community/guidelines/migration_checklist.md

 If you wish to add a new repo to `elm-community`, these are the following steps required.

 - [ ] PR adding the new repository & maintainer to [maintainers.md](https://github.com/elm-community/Manifesto/blob/master/maintainers.md)
-- [ ] Maintainer has been made an elm-community nember & part of maintainers group
+- [ ] Maintainer has been made an elm-community member & part of maintainers group
 - [ ] An `elm-community` repository has been created with the same name
 - [ ] Original package owner has forked `elm-community` repo back to their account
 - [ ] All Tags From the `elm-community` repository have been deleted